Versus

 Here's the core difference and it matters more than anything else.

 Scrabble is turn-based strategy.
 You get seven tiles.
 You stare at them.
 You rearrange them on your rack like you're solving a puzzle (you literally are).
 You consider the board state, the remaining tiles, your opponent's likely moves.
 You place one word.
 Then you wait.
-A single Scrabble game takes 45 minutes to an hour, sometimes longer if someone is "thinking" (stalling).
+A single game takes 45 minutes to an hour, sometimes longer if someone is "thinking" (stalling).

 Boggle is real-time chaos.
 Everyone stares at the same 16-letter grid simultaneously.
 You have three minutes.
 Find every word you can.
 Go.
 There is no turn order.
 There is no waiting.
 There is only the sound of pencils scratching and the quiet panic of watching the sand run out.